- Law Offices of Shana E. Thompson

 For this reason, a superior court judge has the authority to not only reverse the commissioner's decision, but also to provide an appropriate remedy.
 In some cases, the judge will remand the case to the commissioner so that additional facts can be admitted into the record, but doing so is not required.

-Family Law Instructions in King County - Find instructions and required forms available through the Family Law Facilitators Office in the Kent area or the Seattle area in Kent County, Washington.
+Family Law Instructions in King County - Find instructions and required forms available through the Family Law Facilitators Office in the Kent area or the Seattle area in Kent County, Washington, including forms for filing for Dissolution (Divorce) or Legal Separation, Establish a Parenting Plan, Changing a Parenting Plan or Child Support, or Obtaining an Immediate Restraining Order.